twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 Pipelines are simple, yet powerful and often get omitted when discussing design patterns.
 They carry a key role in many data processing tasks, including modern machine learning pipelines.

+*OK, but what's the fuss?* The main reason for using pipelines is that they lead to more concise and readable code.
+An additional benefit is that the steps can be easily changed, replaced, or removed, which makes iterating over the code easier.
+Individual steps can be implemented and tested separatelly.
+The steps, as LEGO blocks, can be used to compose many different pipelines.
+Pipelines also ensure consistency, because they guarantee that the steps would be always invoked in the same order.

  [composed]: https://en.wikipedia.org/wiki/Function_composition